Innoactive/ansible-innoactive-portal-role/README.md

 to extract important values from json data structures, the respective pip package [jmespath](http://jmespath.org/) needs to be installed locally via pip.

+Also, the Innoactive Hub's images are distributed via Innoactive's private Docker registry so in order to access and deploy them, credentials to access the docker registry at `registry.docker.innoactive.de` are required.

 ## Installation

 To install this role locally, simply run `ansible-galaxy install git+git@github.com:Innoactive/ansible-innoactive-hub-role.git`.